 - The need for effective social distancing means that classes will not only be organized differently, but on-campus courses will be taught in a variety of formats.
 Some courses will be taught as traditional face-to-face (f2f) classes, some will be in a hybrid format (partial f2f, partial asynchronous online), and some will be fully online.
 Students can expect to take courses in a combination of these formats, and each student’s mix will be based on their set of needed courses.
 Courses are not taught in every format; therefore, the College cannot grant or guarantee an online-only (or f2f-only) set of courses.

 - All Adult and Online Education (AOE) cohorts will be fully online throughout the Spring 2021 semester with the exception of those cohorts that meet on our campus in Keuka Park.
-In that case, your instructor will be in touch with additional information regarding class format.
+In that case, instructors have contacted students directly regarding class format.